London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — Four Seasons Hotel London at Park Lane opened in 1970 in a custom-built tower at the southern end of Park Lane, immediately adjacent to Hyde Park Corner.
-The hotel was completely renovated under the Pierre-Yves Rochon design programme in 2010-2011 and the result is the most-funct…
+Why for business: Four Seasons Hotel London at Park Lane opened in 1970 in a custom-built tower at the southern end of Park Lane, immediately adjacent to Hyde Park Corner.
+The hotel was completely renovated under the Pierre-Yves Rochon design programme in 2010-2011 and the result is one of the most functional room products on Park Lane.

 Best room: Park View Junior Suite (the entry-level Hyde Park-facing room) or Royal Suite for the multi-bedroom flagship.